 Support and benefits

-If you’re injured at work you’ll be supported to recover from your injury and return to work and life as soon as possible.
+If you’re injured at work you’ll be supported to recover from your injury and return to work as soon as possible.
 If your claim is accepted you may be eligible for:

 Income support if you are unable to work

 - 100% of your average weekly earnings for up to 52 weeks from the first day you are incapacitated to work

 - then 80% of your average weekly earnings for up to 52 weeks.

 Financial support for reasonable and necessary medical treatment

 - for up to one year after your income support ceases